 Lost but not least!
 Idris Muhammad – For Your Love (Fantasy)

 On the heels of his memorable ‘Turn The Mutha Out’ album on Kudu Records.
 Jazz drummer Idris Muhammad diggin’ deeper into Disco/Funk vibes.
-The opening cut to his ‘Make It Count’ album on Fantasy 3 years after, ‘For Your Love’ is undeniably one of those underrated blasts from the past.
+The opening cut to his ‘Make It Count’ album on Fantasy 3 years after, ‘For Your Love’ being undeniably one of those underrated blasts from the past.

 So emotional, to say the least…